Calling APIs and Webhooks

 Ask Steve can interface with any API or Webhook on the back-end.

-• API/Webhook Skills behave as follows:
+• API/Webhook Agents behave as follows:

 1. All requests are made via POST

-2. In the Skill configuration, the default header is to set the Content-Type to "application/json", but you can add anything else to the header that you need, including an API key or Authentication key.
+2. In the Agent configuration, the default header is to set the Content-Type to "application/json", but you can add anything else to the header that you need, including an API key or Authentication key.

 4. The default behavior is that your API/Webhook should return an object with a "message" property (string) if it was successful, and an "error" property (string) if it was not.
 This is what will be shown to the user.
-You can change this if desired in the Skill configuration.
+You can change this if desired in the Agent configuration.

 The POST body will have the specified property "leads" with the selected text or current page.
 The system variables "_url" and "_title" will also be added.
 All other text is ignored and not sent to the API/Webhook.

-Example Instructions: This Skill captures a [[headline]], [[author]] and [[article]] then asks the user for {{what do you want to do with this}} and then sends them to a Webhook
+Example Instructions: This Agent captures a [[headline]], [[author]] and [[article]] then asks the user for {{what do you want to do with this}} and then sends them to a Webhook

 The POST body will have the three specified page variables, "headline", "author", "article" and the user-input variable "what do you want to do with this".
 All other text is ignored and not sent to the API/Webhook.